Arsenal21/wp-braintree/wp-braintree/readme.txt

 None

 == Changelog ==

+= 1.6 =
+* The payments are now saved in the database so the admin can view it from the admin dashboard.
+* The customer's name and email address is now collected in the checkbout form.
+This info is saved after the transaction and can be viewed from the admin dashboard.
+* Fixed an error that was being shown in the thank you page message.

 = 1.5 =
 * Added a new action hook (wp_braintree_payment_completed) so custom script can be run after a transaction.